Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Switch.md

     utilitySwitch[3].IsEnabled = false;
     ```

-Following output is generated when the switch is created using property:
+Following output is generated when the Switch is created using property:

 ![SwitchProperty](./media/SwitchProperty.PNG)

 ## Create with style

-To create a switch using style, follow these steps:
+To create a Switch using style, follow these steps:

-1. Create a style for switch:
+1. Create a style for Switch:

     ```cs
     SwitchStyle style = new SwitchStyle